DomGambarini/milestone-two-memory-game/README.md

 - Can help children with their cognitive, memory and concentration.
 - Family friendly.
 Parents and children can engage playing the game.
 - Help encourage sport to a new younger generation.

+## 5 Planes of UX

+To ensure a comprehensive and seamless user experience, this website focuses on the following five planes of UX:

+**Strategy:** The game is strategically designed to align with the business goals of promoting the Rugby World Cup 2023 and engaging users effectively.
+It aims to educates users about the World Cup while providing entertainment.
+The game's design is user-centered, catering to both rugby enthusiasts and the younger generation new to the sport, ensuring that it resonates with the essence of the event.

+**Scope:** The game's scope encompasses essential game features, player cards and game mechanics.
+It emphasizes simplicity and accessibility, ensuring that players of all ages can easily understand and enjoy the game.

+**Structure:** The game's navigation and structure are intuitive, making it easy for users to access different sections and features.
+It employs a clear and consistent labeling to facilitate smooth gameplay, catering to both adult rugby fans and children.

+**Skeleton:** The game's layout, typography, and visual elements are designed to create an appealing and harmonious interface.
+It uses responsive design to ensure the game adapts well to various devices and screen sizes.

+**Surface:** The game utilizes captivating visuals, including player images and world cup logos.
+The color scheme, typography, and overall style align with the world cup's branding, creating a visually engaging and enjoyable gaming experience for users.